-The City of Saskatoon has been monitoring and actively engaged in assessing the impact of COVID-19 (Coronavirus) and is in close contact with provincial and federal health agencies.
-The City has activated its Emergency Operations Centre to coordinate its planning efforts.
-The health, safety, and well-being of our employees and members of the public, and maintaining core services are our top priorities.
+The City of Saskatoon has been monitoring and actively engaged in assessing the impact of COVID-19 (Coronavirus) and is in close contact with provincial and federal authorities.
+The health, safety and well-being of the public and our employees, and maintaining core services, are our top priorities.

 Check back for regular updates as information becomes available.